12noonLLC/MathExpressions.12noon/readme.md

 Enter simple or complex mathematical expressions and immediately calculate the result.
 From adding your grocery bill to calculating cosine, *CalculateX* does it all.
-Results are added to a history tape, so you don't have to write them down to remember them.
+Results are automatically added to a history record, so you don't have to write them down to remember them.
 Those results are even saved and restored when you exit and restart the application.

 ### Usage